felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 ==== Interpolating in poloidal coordinates
 The challenge of interpolating in poloidal coordinates is caused by the scattered structure of the grid.

-// comparable to gaussian blur in image upscaling
+This applies especially to data in CHEASE geometry, which shows different non-uniform characteristics.
+Intuitively interpolation in poloidal coordinates seems like a good approach, as the coordinates describe real world euclidian space in the correct aspect ratio.
+If two points are really close to each other in euclidian space, one can expect similar measurements at these points. // ??: gibts dafür ein Fachbegriff?
+As the electric potential is smooth and continuous inside the tokamak, this property also applies to it. // TODO: dont like this sentence
+Interpolating in hamada coordinates does not take the euclidian distance into account.
+Due to the non-linear transformation between the two coordinate systems, two points can be close to each other in hamadian space, but have a large distance in euclidian space.

+Many interpolation methods including multivariate splines, finite element or Clough-Tocher rely on mesh generation through triangulation.
+This makes them unsuitable for this case, as triangulation algorithms fail to produce reliable results without numerical artifacts.
+Therefore meshfree methods like the `RBFInterpolator` are needed to create more uniform grids and be able to generate triangulations without numerical artifacts.

-// interpolating between first and last grid points is trivial → interpolation domain is not limited
+// nice bonus: interpolating between first and last grid points is trivial → interpolation domain is not limited

-//

 ==== Interpolating in hamada coordinates